hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     The weights are output at the end of each beta loop.

+    This option should be used together with the **find_weights_start** option, which is used to specify at which iteration the ground state is reached and therefore when averaging of the excitation distribution begins.

-    This option should be used with the **exict_dist** option in the operators table.
-The excitation distribution accumulated through the **excit_dist** option is used for this option.
+    This option cannot be used together with the **excit_dist** option.
+The **find_weights** option averages the excitation distribution in the ground state, whereas the **excit_dist** option accumulates and prints out the excitation distribution at every report loop.

     .. warning::

         This feature is found to be unsuccessful for some larger lattices (for example, 6x6x6, for the Heisenberg model).
 The weights output should be checked.
 Increasing the number of psips used may improve the weights calculated.
+``find_weights_start``
+    type: integer.

+    Optional.
+Default: 0.

+    The iteration number at which averaging of the excitation distribution begins, when using the **find_weights** option.
 ``symmetrize``
     type: boolean.